casper-network/casper-contracts-js-clients/packages/erc20-client/README.md

 );
 ```

-- Allowance
+**Allowance**

-Returns the amount of owner’s tokens allowed to be spent by spender.
+Return the number of owner’s tokens allowed to be spent by spender:

 ```
 const allowance = await erc20.allowances(ownersPublicKey, spenderPublicKey);
 ```

-## Examples
+## More examples

-Examples available in a [main repo](https://github.com/casper-network/casper-contracts-js-clients).
+You can find all the available examples in the [central project repository](https://github.com/casper-network/casper-contracts-js-clients).